 I have been building in and around London for fifty years.
 I started out delivering small developments of single, and then a few homes and now Berkeley Group is regenerating whole areas, delivering thousands of new homes as well as infrastructure, open space and commercial and community spaces.
 In fifty years London has changed immeasurably, but the people haven't and they are what is at the heart of regeneration.
 This can too easily be forgotten.

 Regeneration is about creating new places where people aspire to live, work and visit.
-It is about taking unused or under-used land and transforming it into a thriving community.
+It is about taking unused or under-used land and transforming it into a thriving Sustainability.
 It is about putting the heart and confidence back in to a community.
 This is never more important than estate regeneration where people's homes are being redeveloped.

 In the past, people associated regeneration with the public sector.
 The scale and complexity means that it can't be delivered by any party acting alone.
 True regeneration requires partnership between the public sector, developers and the community, creating a shared vision and working together to deliver it.